MESA JACKRABBIT ALUMNI

 Aaron Fuller never missed a day of school at Mesa, was never late and put in extra time after school on the basketball court.
 That dedication paid big dividends when he was offered a scholarship from the University of Iowa.

 Fuller, who played for Arizona Magic during the spring and summer AAU circuit, will bring a versatile game to Iowa City.
 Fuller is a face-up four that has a solid shooting touch out to the stripe as well as a fundamentally sound post-up game, including a nifty jump hook, Overall, Fuller is a great competitor with a terrific court demeanor that could propel him into contributing at the Big Ten level.
+Aaron transferred to the University of Southern California.

-Read the Arizona Republic account of Fullers award HERE
+Read the Arizona Republic account of Fuller's award HERE

 DONTE MEDDER

-He was a three-year letterwinner and two-year starter at Mesa (Ariz.)
+Medder, a 6'1" 190-pound guard, was considered one of the nation's top point guards by ESPN.com with a national ranking of No. 14 among prep point guards.
+He was also ranked by Bob Gibbons All-Star Sports Report as the 140th top senior in the nation.
+He was a three-year letter winner and two-year starter at Mesa (Ariz.)
 High School.
 As a senior, Medder averaged 22.6 points, 5.0 assists, 3.9 rebounds and 2.5 steals.
 He shot 47-percent from the field and 35-percent from three-point range in leading his team to a 15-10 record.
 He also converted 79 percent of his free throws.

 Medder was a first-team all-state selection by both the Arizona Republic and the East Valley Tribune.
 He also earned first-team all-East Valley Region honors as a junior and senior.
-In his junior campaign, Medder averaged 14.0 points and 6.0 assists while teaming up with the Arizona Player of the Year Aaron Fuller, now at the University of Iowa.
+In his junior campaign, Medder averaged 14.0 points and 6.0 assists while teaming up with the Arizona Player of the Year Aaron Fuller, now at the University of Southern Cal.
 During his career, Medder totaled 1,032 points in his three seasons.

 Details of Donte's signing can be read HERE